 Stay connected, but be cautious while on social media

-Letting people know where and when you will be travelling is a good idea.
-However, it is especially advisable here that while posting anything on social media about your whereabouts as a solo traveller, just bear in mind not give out the details about your location in your posts until you are back from the trip.
+Letting people know where and when you will be traveling is a good idea.
+However, it is especially advisable here that while posting anything on social media about your whereabouts as a solo traveler, just bear in mind not give out the details about your location in your posts until you are back from the trip.
 Only share your whereabouts in a private message with only a couple of your friends or family that you trust.